Docs

 POST /api/v1/episodes

-Path 1 — Bearer-authenticated with active subscription or credits.
+Path 1 — Bearer-authenticated with credits.
 The voice param is ignored; Episodes use the user's stored voice preference.

 • Parameter